-Ideally, you’ll bring in enough money each month to cover your spending, with a little leftover for a rainy day, treats or emergencies.
-In reality, most of us don’t quite have enough, or we cut it very close!
+Ideally, you’d have enough money each month to cover your spending, with a little left for treats or emergencies.
+In reality, most of us don’t have quite enough, or we cut it very close!
 If that rings true for you, it’s worth asking two questions before borrowing to get by:

 Could you increase your income?